-- 7. Protection against Retaliatory Actions.
-The City is prohibited from taking retaliatory action against an employee because he or she has in good faith reported an improper government action in accordance with this policy. - An employee who believes he or she has been retaliated against a) shall provide written notice of the charge of retaliatory action to the City Manager (or to the City Attorney if the charge is against the City Manager) within 30 days of the alleged retaliatory action.
-The notice shall specify the alleged retaliatory action and the relief requested. - The City Manager shall have 30 days to respond to the charge. b) - 8.
-Appeal to the State.
-Upon receipt of the City Manager's response, or after the 30 day response period, the employee may request a hearing before a state administrative law judge for the purpose of establishing that a retaliatory action occurred and to obtain appropriate relief provided by law.
+- As provided in Washington's Local Government Whistleblower Protection Act, chapter 42.41 RCW, tThe City is prohibited from taking retaliatory action against an employee because he or she hasthey have in good faith reported an improper government action in accordance with this policy.

+- a) An employee who believes he or she hasthey have been retaliated against shall provide written notice of the charge of retaliatory action to the City Manager (or to the City Attorney if the charge is against the City Manager) within 30 days of the alleged retaliatory action.
+The notice shall specify the alleged retaliatory action and the relief requested. - b) The City Manager shall have 30 days to respond to the charge.

+9. Appeal to the State

+-Upon receipt of the City Manager's response, or after the 30-day response period, the employee may request a hearing before a state administrative law judge for the purpose of establishing that a retaliatory action occurred and to obtain appropriate relief provided by law.
 The employee must submit the request for a hearing to the City Manager within 15 days of delivery of the City Manager's response, or within 15 days after the response period has expired.
 Within 5 working days of receipt of a request for hearing, the City shall apply to the State Office of Administrative Hearings for an adjudicative proceeding before an administrative law judge (ALJ).

-9. Relief Granted Under The Act
+10. Relief Granted under Chapter 42.41 RCW Under The Act

-- Reinstatement, with or without pay. a) - b) Injunctive relief necessary to return the employee to the position he or she held before the retaliatory action and to prevent the recurrence of retaliation. - Costs and reasonable attorneys' fees. c) - d) Penalty assessed against each individual retaliator or up to \$3,000 plus recommendation to City Manager that retaliator be suspended or dismissed. - State law does not provide for general economic damages or e) damages for emotional distress. - 10.
-List of Agencies: The following is a partial list of agencies responsible for enforcing federal, state and local laws and investigating other issues involving improper governmental action.
-Employees having guestions about these agencies or the procedures for reporting improper governmental action are encouraged to contact the following:
+a) Reinstatement, with or without pay.

+- b) Injunctive relief necessary to return the employee to the position he or shethey held before the retaliatory action and to prevent the recurrence of retaliation. - c) Costs and reasonable attorneys' fees. - d) Penalty assessed against each individual retaliator or up to \$3,000 plus recommendation to City Manager that retaliator be suspended or dismissed. - e) State law does not provide for general economic damages or damages for emotional distress.

+11. List of Agencies

+:-The following is a partial list of agencies responsible for enforcing federal, state and local laws and investigating other issues involving improper governmental action.
+Employees having questions about these agencies or the procedures for reporting improper governmental action are encouraged to contact the following: